 One of my recent clients who got laid off and is an engineer early in his career expressed that he no longer wanted to work in high tech.
 He said that he didn’t enjoy working in medical devices for a large organization and wanted to do something different.
 What we discovered is the difference was not about leaving engineering, it was choosing an industry and company size that matched well for him.
 He did a lot of networking and found a great fitting job in a very small electrical components company and he is so happy now.

 Your Life is Like a Book

 I believe our lives are lived like chapters in a book.
 You are the main character and past chapters have led you to where you are now.
 Just like an author, you can plan your story and create what you will do and experience until you reach the ending.
 In real life, you are more in control of your life’s story than you can ever imagine.
 Let me be your guide and show you how you can take action and achieve what you most desire.

 I Can Help You

-My coaching process depending on your needs includes:
+My coaching process is customized to your needs.
+It includes:

 - Self-Exploration & Discovery